imagineLife/big-site/content/mongo/performance/distributedSystems/about.md

 #### Sorting, limiting, and skipping

-There are more steps in these types of requests once sharded.
+There are more steps in these types of requests once data is sharded.

-After querying the `mongos` instance, the query is sent to the designated shards.
+After querying the `mongos` instance, the query is sent to the designated shards -

-Then, on each shard a local (sort/limit/skip) gets performed.
+- on each shard a local (sort/limit/skip) gets performed
-Then, the primary shard performs a final (sort/limit/skip) + merge.
+- then, the primary shard performs a final (sort/limit/skip) + merge of data
-Then the data gets sent back.
+- Then the data gets sent back to the `mongos` client & app client